 Science fiction artwork has fascinated me from an early age thanks to countless books, films and television.
-From my first ventures into computer-aided artwork in the early nineties, to finally putting digital pen to pad in 2008, that influence has come full circle as I produce artwork designed to take the viewer on a journey into other worlds and beyond.
+From my first ventures into computer-aided artwork in the early nineties, to finally putting digital pen to tablet in 2010, that influence has come full circle as I produce artwork designed to take the viewer on a journey into other worlds and beyond.
+Here is a selection of my work.

 AWAKENING (2011).
 Inspired by the H.G.
 Wells novel, The Sleeper Awakes.
 The story’s main protagonist falls into a deep sleep for over 200 years, and awakens in a completely transformed London – a world of chaos and disorder – only to discover that he is the richest man alive.
 This was one book I could not put down, ultimately prompting me to paint that pivotal scene of the character’s first glimpse of the new world around him.
 Awakening was displayed at the Riverside Gallery in Richmond Upon Thames in September 2011, as part of their Brave New Worlds exhibition.